Property Taxes During Property Purchase

 Introduced in 2017, this is a relatively new tax referred to as the Portuguese Wealth Tax, as it affects those with a total real estate worth above €600,000.

-There are three levels of AIMI Tax in Portugal:
+There are three levels of AIMI wealth tax in Portugal:

-Despite having similar names, note that the IMI tax and AIMI tax are separate, and both need to be paid.
+Despite having similar names, note that the IMI tax and AIMI tax are separate and need to be paid.
 AIMI exemptions apply to municipal enterprises, social housing, construction cooperatives, resident associations, and commercial real estate owners.

 Rental Taxes

-As a rule of thumb, rental income tax is at a flat rate of 28 percent.
+As a rule of thumb, rental income tax is applied at a flat rate of 28 percent of your net rental income.
 However, certain tax deductions could apply to your rental income tax.
-For example, you can deduct fire insurance costs (as this is compulsory for all rental property), value expense costs (such as the IMI), condominium fees, and costs associated with obtaining an energy certificate.
+For example, you can deduct fire insurance costs (as this is compulsory for all rental properties), value expense costs (such as the IMI), condominium fees, and costs associated with obtaining an energy certificate.

 Short-term rentals